perrys222242/Proj_01_Perry_0805/README.md

 by p.Shyr

 Folder Contents:
-Subfolder 'data' with two csv-files and one pdf-file Subfolder 'images' with five png-files
+.Subfolder 'data' with two csv-files and one pdf-file .Subfolder 'images' with five png-files
-Subfolder 'code' with a Jupyter-notebook file Presentation.pdf
+.Subfolder 'code' with a Jupyter-notebook file .Presentation.pdf
-README.md
+.README.md

 ## Preamble:
 This project primarily studies two datasets of SAT/ACT data.